p-l/kotlin-native-experiment/README.md

 ### Buld the iOS application

 Go to the `ios` folder.
 Run `pod install` to install dependancies.
 Open Xcode and open the `ios.xcworkspace`.
 You're ready to hit **build**.

+## Buld the web application

+You'll npm available on your machine.
+If you don't have it `brew install npm` on macOS.

+To build it: `gradle :web:build` then, to run a local web server and try it `gradle :web:run` and connect your browser to `http://localhost:8080/site/index.html`

 ## Working with Kotlin/Native